THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 That’s not to say all is rosy with catamarans.
-They cost more, and two engines does mean more maintenance, but those are trade-offs we’re willing to make.
+They cost more, and two engines do mean more maintenance, but those are trade-offs we’re willing to make.
 I certainly recognize that everyone has their own priorities when it comes to their boat.
 Catamarans aren’t the traditional choice, but we’re convinced that they will be the best type of boat for us.

 Lines led aft to the helm mean two things: 1) The boat is easy to sail with all controls in one place and 2) you don’t risk exposure by going forward to manage lines in bad weather.
-If the main halyard is at the base of the mast and a squall comes out of nowhere, I would be quite exposed going forward in order to put a reef in the main or take the sail down.
+If the main halyard is at the base of the mast and a squall comes out of nowhere, I would be quite exposed going forward to put a reef in the main or take the sail down.
 I’d rather be back at the protected helm staying nice and dry.

-Buying a boat from a respected boat builder means we will likely end up with a well built boat, with good builder/community support for any repairs or upgrades, and a name that will help sell the boat when we return.
+Buying a boat from a respected boat builder means we will likely end up with a well-built boat, with good builder/community support for any repairs or upgrades, and a name that will help sell the boat when we return.

 So there you have it.
 The criteria most important to me for our future boat.
 I’ve been working on narrowing down the specific models that meet these requirements and will talk about those in the future.